 - 1/2 cup fat-free Italian salad dressing

-- Meanwhile, in a large bowl, combine the romaine, tomatoes, olives, Parmesan cheese, onion and pepperoncini.
-Drizzle with salad dressing; toss to coat.
+- In a large bowl, combine the romaine, tomatoes, olives, Parmesan cheese, onion and pepperoncinis.
+Drizzle with salad dressing and toss to coat.
 Top with croutons.
 Yield: 6 servings.

 Originally published as Italian Salad in Light & Tasty October 2005, p9